Skip to main content

 We advocate throughout the range of negotiation periods, from preparing for Collective Bargaining and gathering member input, through the application of the Agreement.
 We encourage our contractor members to be involved and we actively work to represent our members’ business goals.

 Signatory contractors who have signed an Active Member Application with the Association are eligible for elevated negotiations representation and support.
-To check on your status as an Active Member, or to become an Active Member, contact Brooke Fishel, Director of Labor Relations and Communications.
+To check on your status as an Active Member, or to become an Active Member, contact Jeannie Simpelo.

 Current Master Agreement